LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 ## variables4.rs

-I have already explained that we must initialize variable before use in [variables2].<br>
+I have already explained that we must initialize a variable before use in [variables2].<br>
-If not, we will encounter error like below:
+If not, we will encounter an error like the below:

 [variables2]: #variables2rs